oroinc/documentation/management_console/system/index.rst

 * :ref:`Contact Groups <contact_groups>` --- Create and manage contact groups.
 * :ref:`Emails <admin-guide-email-configuration>` --- Create and manage templates, notification rules and maintenance notifications.
 * :ref:`Integrations <>` --- Create and manage pre-implemented integrations and integrations with third-party systems.
-* :ref:`Channels <>` --- Create and manage multiple web and sales channels to aggregate data from different data sources.
+* :ref:`Channels <user-guide-channels>` --- Create and manage multiple web and sales channels to aggregate data from different data sources.
-* :ref:`Jobs <>` --- Monitor tasks executed in the background.
+* :ref:`Jobs <book-job-execution>` --- Monitor tasks executed in the background.
-* :ref:`Data Audit <>` --- See the full history of changes made to any record of an auditable entity.
+* :ref:`Data Audit <user-guide-data-audit>` --- See the full history of changes made to any record of an auditable entity.
-* :ref:`Scheduled Tasks <>` --- View recurring tasks executed on schedule.
+* :ref:`Scheduled Tasks <book-time-based-command-execution>` --- View recurring tasks executed on schedule.
 * :ref:`Entities <>` --- Create and manage entities and entity fields.
 * :ref:`Tags Management <>` --- Create tags and taxonomies to organize data in the application.
 * :ref:`Menus <>` --- Customize default management console menus.